 - International students are required to have insurance which meets or exceeds the university's requirements.

 - If you have other health insurance, you may request a waiver.
 Be sure to carefully review the university's health insurance waiver criteria before purchasing any alternative health plan.
 If you are a graduate employee, you may now submit your Waiver Request Form through the GTFF Office.

 - The waiver request form (step-by-step instructions available) can be found at myUOHealth, under the "Forms" tab.

 - Incomplete or inaccurate waiver submissions will not be considered.

-- The deadline for timely waiver requests for fall 2019 is October 6, 2019.
-If you miss this deadline, you may be eligible for a late waiver until November 1, 2019, but you will not receive a refund for the administrative fees on the plan.
+- The deadline for timely waiver requests for winter is January 12, 2020.
+If you miss this deadline, you may be eligible for a late waiver until February 7, 2020, but you will not receive a refund for the administrative fees on the plan.